israman30/Israel-Portfolio/README.md

 ###### *Technology*

-- Easily compute your tip by entering the bill amount.
-The app provides a real-time breakdown of the tip amount, total payment including the tip, and the initial bill.
-You can also save bills for future reference and delete them as needed.
-Utilizing Core Data, the app efficiently stores and manages your saved bills, ensuring quick access and the ability to remove entries when desired.
+- Real-time calculations and persistent storage using Core Data.

+- User-friendly breakdown of tips, total amounts, and original bills.

 ### *Here's a re-elaborated version of your statement:

 ---

-**What am I currently doing?**
+**Current Life**

-- I am working as a remote iOS Developer for a mid-sized company based in Washington State, where I focus on developing and enhancing mobile applications.
+- Remote iOS Developer at a big-size company based in Washington State.

-- I also embrace my role as a full-time father and husband, balancing family life with my professional career.
+- Full-time father and husband, balancing career aspirations with family life.

 Feel free to adjust any part of it to better reflect your style!